en | $ USD

 Key components of an effective invitation letter

-Your host's details: Name, address, contact info, passport number, and their relationship to you.
+1. Host's details: Full name, address, contact information, and passport number, along with their relationship to the visitor.

 Documents to include with your invitation letter